luzny274/PhaseVortexGen_iSCAT/README.md

 Every even frame gets drawn in the opposite direction, so the position of the deflected beam always changes continuosly when using Line_by_line drawing mode.

 ### Full_FOV
-When using lower resolutions, the image is still drawn in the full FOV of the deflectors.
+When using lower resolutions, the image is still drawn in the full field of view of the deflectors.

 ## Compilation
 We surprisingly found out that our programs for arduino give the best performance while using optimization flag "-Og" when compiling.